 The Major Command (MAJCOM) commander, Field Operating Agency (FOA) commander, and Direct Reporting Unit (DRU) commander may demote those in the grades of SMSgt and CMSgt, or delegate the authority to equivalent level commanders.

-Commanders can even demote by “three or more grades when no reasonable hope exists that the Airman will ever show the proficiency, leadership, or fitness that earned the initial promotion.”
+Commanders can even demote an Airman by “three or more grades when no reasonable hope exists that the Airman will ever show the proficiency, leadership, or fitness that earned the initial promotion.”
 While any administrative demotion is a substantial punishment, it is staggering that the Air Force even allows the possibility of demotion by three or more grades.

 REASONS TO DEMOTE

 Administrative demotions of active-duty Airmen are intended to be a force management tool to help commanders ensure a quality enlisted force and place service members at a rank commensurate with their skills and abilities.
-Common examples of proper reasons to demote include:
+Common examples of proper reasons to involuntarily demote an Airman include: